The Magnetic Ground State of Atacamite Cu$_2$Cl(OH)$_3$: The Crucial Role of Frustrated Zigzag Chains Revealed by Inelastic Neutron Scattering: Introduction

 In this \sub{letter} \addB{investigation}, we demonstrate that atacamite's zigzag chain plays a previously overlooked role in its magnetic behavior at low \add{temperatures}.
-We present the first investigation of atacamite's spin-wave excitation spectrum using inelastic neutron scattering (INS) within its ordered phase to directly probe its magnetic interactions.
+We present the first investigation of atacamite's spin-wave excitation spectrum using inelastic neutron scattering (INS) within its ordered phase to directly probe its magnetic interactions. \addD{Similar approaches have been successfully employed to constrain and determine complex Hamiltonians in other $S=\frac12$ zigzag-chain materials \cite{INS_on_zigzag_Pregelj2018, INS_on_zigzag_Hase2024}}.
 We find that the zigzag chain is crucial for modeling atacamite, and, when combined with a mean-field treatment, an effective-model Hamiltonian for atacamite is produced that agrees with INS measurements in the low-energy regime.
 Furthermore, this agreement stands in contrast to the poor match obtained using the full DFT-derived model, whose dominant sawtooth chain is of a \addC{much} higher energy scale than the zigzag chain.
-An effective separation of energy scales between the two chains is thus presented as a puzzling characteristic of a material realization of a frustrated quantum magnet.
+An effective separation of energy scales between the two chains is thus presented as \subD{a puzzling}\addD{an interesting} characteristic of a material realization of a frustrated quantum magnet.

 The compatibility between a magnetic model and INS measurements can only be justified within a robust theoretical framework.
 Linear spin-wave theory (LSWT) stands out as a straightforward, common \cite{Zhu_2021}, and reliable method for making quantitative comparisons between a magnetic Hamiltonian and INS experiments in long-range ordered spin systems.

+LSWT and INS measurements are often used together to validate first-principles calculations and refine empirical magnetic models, including for frustrated (quantum) spin systems \cite{Harris_1997,Fennell_2004,Haraldsen_2010,Mirebeau_2014,Rule_2017, Heinze_Linarite_2022}.

-The surprising success of LSWT in its application to quantum systems is rooted in the abundance of semiclassical behaviors \cite{richterQuantumMagnetismTwo2004}, even in the $S=\frac12$ limit \cite{ito_structure_2017}.
+The surprising success of LSWT in its application to quantum systems is rooted in the abundance of semiclassical behaviors \cite{richterQuantumMagnetismTwo2004}, even in the $S=\frac12$ limit \cite{ito_structure_2017} \addD{\cite{INS_on_zigzag_Pregelj2018}}.
 The LSWT calculations within this work were performed using the Sunny package \cite{Sunny} where \add{the magnetic structure refined from neutron diffraction data} \cite{Heinze_2021} was chosen for the spin structure input.